Financial Aid :: Policies & Conditions

 Students who do not meet the credit progression requirements (Quantitative or Pace of Completion) and/or cumulative grade point average requirements (Qualitative) will be immediately ineligible for financial aid after any applicable Warning Status term.
 Removal from financial aid does not prevent students from enrolling without financial aid if they are otherwise eligible to continue their enrollment.

-Unless extenuating circumstances exist and an appeal is granted (see Appeal for Reinstatement of Aid for additional information), a student in financial aid suspension should expect to continue classes at his or her own expense until satisfactory academic progress requirements are again met.
+Unless extenuating circumstances exist and an appeal is granted (see Appeal for Extension/Reinstatement of Aid in the Satisfactory Academic Progress section of the Student Forms Library for additional information), a student in financial aid suspension should expect to continue classes at his or her own expense until satisfactory academic progress requirements are again met.

 Students who fail to meet these Satisfactory Academic Progress Standards and who choose to enroll without benefit of student financial aid may request a review of their academic records after any term in which they are enrolled without the receipt of financial aid to determine whether they have again met satisfactory academic progress standards.
 If the standards are met, eligibility is regained for subsequent terms of enrollment in the academic year.
 Students should consult their campus financial aid advisors for assistance in appealing any element of this policy or to determine how to regain eligibility for financial aid.